paulfioravanti/mastering_bitcoin/README.md

 [Mastering Bitcoin 2nd Edition][]
 ([book Github repo][Mastering Bitcoin 2nd Edition Github repo]).

-The code examples in the book are all in Python and C++, so I'm _attempting_ to port them to [Elixir][].
+The code examples in the book are all in Python and C++, so I have ported them to [Elixir][].
 Since Elixir can't use third-party libraries outside of a mix project, each of the files referenced in the book (eg `rpc_example.py`) have been ported to an individual module (eg `MasteringBitcoin.RPCExample`) and their functions can be run inside an `iex` terminal.